DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 3. Try Line up the red dots with the bowl and the Green Button.

 4. Don't forget to !SIT DOWN!
 [Emotes > Other > Sit] when using it so you don't pass out of a heart attack.
-5. if you can change to Robloxian 2.0 or something similar, because it will keep you from slipping on the floor and you can change it in the game.
+5. Change to Robloxian 2.0 And change to Teen, because it will keep you from slipping on the floor and you can change it in the game.

 ![bild](https://github.com/user-attachments/assets/d1390a83-022b-4892-ae17-9cef1d744c62)
 ![bild](https://github.com/user-attachments/assets/448561af-73a1-43a7-8bff-b47a788be64c)